tanrax/maza-ad-blocking/README.md

 ## 🔒 Alternative DNS list

-By default the Yoyo DNS list (Peter Lowe) is used.
-If you want to use another list, like Steven Black's for example, you must modify the variable in line 7.
+By default the Yoyo DNS list (Peter Lowe) is used (3.7k domains blocked).
+If you want to use another list, like Steven Black's for example (135k domains blocked, incluyed Yoyo DNS list), you must modify the variable in line 7.

 Replace this line: